iCHAIT/Django-Delhi_Metro/README.md

 Remaining Issues-
 ==============

-1.css,js included,dropdown working for all forms on all templates but error in outputs after the form is submitted.
+1.Create a tuple/for loop for enabling a dropdown on all front end forms.

+2.Put a home button on the django admin page to return to the hompage of the website.

-2.Testing of project(for existing stations,lines).
+3.Testing of project(for existing stations,lines).

-3.Testing of project(for new stations,lines).
+4.Testing of project(for new stations,lines).